-6.2 Tuition
+7.2 Tuition

-The School of Nursing provides tuition awards for PhD and MS-PhD students for the required courses in both the master's (credit hours may vary) and PhD programs (up to 60 credit hours) for full-time students.
+The School of Nursing provides tuition awards for PhD and MS-PhD students for required courses in both the master's (credit hours may vary) and PhD programs (up to 60 credit hours) for full-time students.
+Continuation of tuition support is dependent upon maintaining good academic standing full-time enrollment as well as meeting program milestones (RA/TA hours, qualifying examination, etc.) in a timely manner.

-Dropping, withdrawing from, or failing a course has implications for students' stipend support and tuition waiver; consult the SON student handbook and/or Program Director for further guidance.
+Dropping, withdrawing from, or failing a course has implications for students' stipend support and tuition waiver; consult the SON student handbook and/or program director for further guidance.
 The SON will not pay tuition costs for credits registered after the 6 years allotted for completion of the PhD (7 years for MS-PhD).
 Students will be responsible for tuition costs after that.